 If your parental rights are terminated, you lose the ability to make any decisions regarding your child’s upbringing, including but not limited to their education, religion, discipline, and health care.

 In general, California courts emphasize the importance of the parent-child relationship.
 Having a relationship with both parents is typically in the best interest of the child, except in the case of notable exceptions.

 Whether the other parent or the courts have petitioned to terminate your parental rights, you need a skilled attorney on your side.
 Our team can help you to understand your rights and advocate diligently on your behalf.
 Together, we can present evidence to disprove any allegations against you, or demonstrate that you are working to make better lifestyle choices with the help of counseling or other programs.
 If necessary, we can also recommend alternatives, such as supervised visitation, so you can remain a part of your child’s life.

 Schedule Your Consultation

 If you are at risk of having your parental rights involuntarily terminated, you deserve an attorney who understands the resulting impact on your quality of life.
-At Shore, McKinley & Conger, LLP, our family law attorneys are ready to defend your rights.
+At Shore, McKinley, Conger & Jolley, LLP, our family law attorneys are ready to defend your rights.
 Contact our legal team online or at (209) 477-8171 today to schedule your consultation.